 This is Human Rights and Multiculturalism

-The program is designed to accommodate students with degrees in different academic disciplines.
-It is also a post graduate degree course in teacher education.
+The programme is designed to accommodate students with degrees in different academic disciplines.

 Why Human Rights and Multiculturalism?

-The MSc in Human Rights and Multiculturalism offers an interdisciplinary higher education in human rights and multiculturalism for teachers with specialisation within the social sciences and others with a Bachelor degree containing at least 90 ECTS studies within the social sciences.
+The MSc in Human Rights and Multiculturalism offers post-graduate education in human rights and multiculturalism for students with a BA containing at least 80 ECTS studies within the social sciences or the equivalent.

-The student will attain analytical skills in issues related to human rights and multiculturalism both at the micro- and macro-levels, applying methods ranging from social science research to education and hermeneutics.
+You will attain good analytical skills in issues related to human rights and multiculturalism both at the micro- and macro levels, applying methods ranging from social science research to education and hermeneutics.

-The program pursues an interdisciplinary approach to Human Rights and Multiculturalism, mainly building on the humanities and social science.
-It builds on expertise within the disciplines of religious studies, political science, philosophy, international law, education and social anthropology.
+The program pursues an interdisciplinary approach to human rights and multiculturalism, mainly building on humanities and social and political sciences.
+The curriculum of the degree programme is based on strengths in research and development and the expertise of staff within the disciplines of philosophy, international law, education, political science, social anthropology and religious studies.